grejman/Siebel-d3BulletChartControl/README.md

 # Implementation

-To implement the Physical Wraper the following will need to done.
+To implement the Physical Wraper the following will need to be done:

 * Load the Physical Wraper "gmD3BulletChartPW.js" to the "..\PUBLIC\scripts\Siebel\custom" folder.
 * Load the Style Sheet "gmD3BulletChart.css to the "..\PUBLIC\files\custom" folder.